Vipullakum007/Vipullakum007/README.md

 ## 📚 I'm currently learning ...
 I'm always eager to learn and currently diving deep into:
-- Machine Learning (KNN, SVM)
 - MERN Stack Development
 - Game Development with JavaScript

 ## 🎯 Goals: ...
 My short-term and long-term goals include:
 - Completing the GirlScript Summer of Code 2024
-- Contributing to open-source projects
+- Contributing to open-source project
-- Building a comprehensive portfolio of web applications
 - Becoming a full-stack developer

 ## 🛠️ Language and Tools